 After adding a song, you can add another arrangement or edit the original arrangement.

-Name your arrangement based on the artist, style, or a ministry in your church to help you differentiate it from other arrangements when scheduling.
+If you add your own arrangement name, use the artist, style, or a ministry in your church to help you differentiate it from other arrangements when scheduling.

 When all the information has been entered, click Submit, which will prompt you to add a key.